+Instead of Gur Sugar can also be used or you can use a mixture of Gur and Sugar.
 If you are using Sugar or normal rice it is better to add a few cardamoms and Bay leaves to give added flavor to the dish.

 For added flavor, you can add condensed milk as well, however, in that case, reduce the sugar/ jaggery.